Vegan Chocolate Cupcakes with Chocolate Buttercream

 Recommended Ingredients & Equipment

-These easy, fool-proof cupcakes are made with simple, straight-forward ingredients for a fluffy and delicate cupcake that is lightly sweetened and filled with delicious flavor.
-Top them with vanilla buttercream or my favorite chocolate buttercream for a treat that no one will believe is vegan.
+These easy, fool-proof cupcakes are made with simple, straight-forward ingredients for a fluffy and delicate treat that is lightly sweetened and filled with delicious flavor.
+Top them with chocolate buttercream for a dessert that no one will believe is vegan.

 Recommended Equipment